 A Hilti PS 200 Ferroscan was used to confirm the position, depth and diameter of the reinforcement in the precast concrete panels.
 This scanning equipment using electro-magnetic fields allowed for the determination of the capacity of the various walls in the building.
 In the case of conflicting results, the most conservative bar diameter was chosen for the capacity calculations.

 5.2 Available Drawings

-The construction drawings of the additional structure were made available.
+There were no construction drawings made available.